mpi-sws-rse/ltltalk-frontend/documentation/core-language.md

   - `Spec -> move Direction` *robot moves one space in the direciton `up`, `down`, `right`, or `left`*
   - `Spec -> visit Point while avoiding Area`  *robot should visit Point , and while doing this not enter any point of Area*
+  - `Spec -> visit Point while avoiding Point`  *robot should visit Point , and while doing this not cross the other point*
   - `Spec -> visit Point`  *syntactic sugar for __visit Point while avoiding $`\emptyset`$__*
   - `Spec -> visit Area1 while avoiding Area2` *syntactic sugar for __visit any point in Area1 while avoiding Area2__*
   - `Spec -> pick LimitedItem` *pick item(s) defined by item definition I (from your current point).
 If nothing can be picked, the specification is considered unrealizable*